ryanyangwang/polarization_abm/README.md

 # Overview

-This repository contains the simulation code, model files, and output visualizations for the following study:
+This repository contains the simulation code (for both base version and calibrated version), output visualizations and technical appendix for the following study:

 **"Selective Exposure to News, Homogeneous Political Discussion Networks, and Affective Political Polarization: An Agent-Based Modeling of Minimal Versus Strong Communication Effects"**
 By Gil de Zúñiga, H., Wang, R. Y. & Cheng, Z. (2025)